DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

         http://localhost:8080/

 - you should see your app running.
-Test it to make sure it works correctly (again, use the port number from the run command if 8080 didn’t work for you)
+Test it to make sure it works correctly (again, use the port number from the run command if 8080 didn’t work for you).
+After showing the running app to your TA, kill the program in the CMD or terminal window with ctrl-C.

 ### :checkered_flag: **Checkpoint:** This is the Checkpoint for Lab 3.